abantes/rest-api/README.md

 - [ ] Deploy;
 - [ ] Rfactor;

-## Start server
+## Testing application Locally

-You can use npm or yarn:
+In development I used `yarn` manager, but you can use any other.
+You just adapt the commands to your manager:

 ```console
 # Clone this repository